tarinib/Chocolate_Bar_Ratings/README.md

 After analysis, I focus on data visualization ([Plots.R](https://github.com/tarinib/Chocolate_Bar_Ratings/blob/master/src/Plots.R)).
 Here, I create a boxplot of chocolate ratings which informs us about its ditribution, median, range etc. The second plot takes a look at the relationship between chocolate rating and cocoa bean percentage.
 The last two plots visualize the distribution of origin of beans (and their average rating) and company locations of highest rated chocolates on a world map.
 By highest rating I mean a rating of 4 or 5, which places the chocolate in 'elite' or 'premium' category.
 Color coding the above plots might help in identifying the regions producing the highest rated chocolates (both according to origin of beans and company location).

-Lastly, a report is produced summarizing all my findings and my interpretation ([Creat_Report.Rmd](https://github.com/tarinib/Chocolate_Bar_Ratings/blob/master/src/Create_Report.Rmd)).
+Lastly, a report is produced summarizing all my findings and my interpretation about the hypothesis ([Creat_Report.Rmd](https://github.com/tarinib/Chocolate_Bar_Ratings/blob/master/src/Create_Report.Rmd)).
 ## Usage

 To run this analysis, clone this repository, navigate to the project's root directory and type the following (in the same order):